clandrew/ihsie/README.md

 This allows you to edit sprites; they will be patched into test.nes.

 ## Build
 The tool is built and tested for a Windows-based operating environment on x86-64 computer architecture.
+It's a command line program written in C++.
 The code is set up as a Visual Studio 2019 solution.